 UK Hospital has Central and Eastern Kentucky's only Level I trauma center.
 UK Hospital handles the most severe traumas and has the only Level III neonatal intensive care unit in the area to treat the sickest infants.
-Kentucky Children's Hospital offers a 100-bed intensive care unit, post-anesthesia care unit, 17 operating rooms, 14-bed labor hall, and 26 mother-baby units.
+Kentucky Children's Hospital offers 199 beds, including an intensive care unit with a designated cadiac unit, post-anesthesia care unit, 17 operating rooms, 14-bed labor hall, and 26 mother-baby units.
 The hospital draws upon the resources of six UK colleges: Health Sciences, Dentistry, Medicine, Nursing, Pharmacy, and Public Health.

 From the immediately surrounding metropolitan area as well as more distant areas of the region come patients with a variety of both common and rare conditions requiring the latest in medical care.
 The Medical Center serves not only Lexington and the central Kentucky area, but also provides care for patients throughout the eastern half of Kentucky, from West Virginia, and northeastern Tennessee.
 For many of these patients, our residents provide both primary and tertiary care.

 Our new patient care pavilion opened in May of 2011.
 Our facility will provide Kentucky with a state-of-the-art patient-centered facility staffed by nationally recognized experts in the specialty and sub-specialty care.